-- "how much will we make back on our (societal) investment?" - whether ever?
+- "how much will we make back on our (societal) investment?" - whether? or when?

-return on investment TROI
+time to return on investment TROI

-- like CBA but emphasizing time 'til
+- like CBA but emphasizing time

 - need to adjust benefits & costs for...

 - present value

 - inflation

 social return on investment SROI

 "The concept is simple: pay providers after they have demonstrated success, not based on the promise of success, as is done now."